vanhoefm/modwifi/README.md

-modwifi@ubuntu:~/modwifi/tools$ sudo rfkill unblock wifi modwifi@ubuntu:~/modwifi/tools$ sudo iw wlan0 set type monitor modwifi@ubuntu:~/modwifi/tools$ sudo ifconfig wlan0 up modwifi@ubuntu:~/modwifi/tools$ sudo ./reactivejam -i wlan0 -s "Home Network"
+modwifi@ubuntu:~/modwifi/tools$ sudo rfkill unblock wifi modwifi@ubuntu:~/modwifi/tools$ sudo iw wlan0 set type monitor modwifi@ubuntu:~/modwifi/tools$ sudo ifconfig wlan0 up modwifi@ubuntu:~/modwifi/tools$ sudo iw wlan0 set channel 11
+modwifi@ubuntu:~/modwifi/tools$ sudo ./reactivejam -i wlan0 -s "Home Network"
 ```

 **The first three commands need to be executed only once** after plugging in your dongle.
+To get the interface name of the wireless card you can execute `iwconfig`.
+In this case our targeted AP was on channel 11, but remember that your targeted AP may be on a different channel.

 You can stop the reactive jammer using CTRL+C. It may take a few seconds before it actually stops.
 By modifying the firmware you can reactive jam any kind of packets you like.
 For example, you could jam all packets of a specific client.
 Note that only medium to large packets can be reliably jammed (see our paper).

 You can verify that this works by monitoring the channel with a second device.
 Make sure that this device also reports corrupted frames using: